Japanese

 cuspidatum, sachlinese & polystachyum])

-broadly oval to somewhat triangular with a texture similar to satin.
+somewhat triangular with a texture similar to satin.
+The stems

-flowers are small and can be a creamy white to to a green/white.
+small and can be a creamy white to to a green/white.
+They

 Probable Entry: It was

-are hidden inside husks embedded in paper like sheaths.
-(3) (2)
+which are hidden inside husks embedded in paper like sheaths.

-This plant spreads by long rhizomes (under ground stems) that can
+spreads by long rhizomes (under ground stems) that can survive

-This plant can grow almost anywhere in Montana.
-It can tolerate
+can grow almost anywhere in Montana.
+It can tolerate tough

 Control Agents:

-currently no legal biological agents in the U.S. Some are under
+There are currently no legal biological agents in the U.S. Some

-cutting will help to control the knotweed, but will not totally
+Grazing and cutting will help to control the knotweed, but will

-Control: This is the most effect form of control.
-Japanese
+is the most effect form of control.
+Japanese knotweed will

 Links: